munificent/craftinginterpreters/book/classes.md

 3. Evaluate the value.

-The order that those are performed could be user visible, which means we need to carefully specify it and ensure our implementations do these in the same order.
+The order that those are performed in could be user visible, which means we need to carefully specify it and ensure our implementations do these in the same order.

 </aside>